openvinotoolkit/openvino.genai/samples/python/benchmark_genai/README.md

-# Benchmarking Vanilla GenAI
+# LLMs benchmarking sample

-This sample script demonstrates how to benchmark an LLMModel in OpenVINO GenAI.
+This sample script demonstrates how to benchmark an LLMs in OpenVINO GenAI.
 The script includes functionality for warm-up iterations, generating text, and calculating various performance metrics.

 ## Download and convert the model and tokenizers